 - Compression involves wrapping or bandaging your knee to reduce swelling to immobilize it.
 It’s important not to wrap your knee too tightly.
 And if the pain doesn’t improve after a couple of days, consult your physician to rule out a more serious knee injury.

 - Elevate your foot and knee on pillows whenever you are seated to keep the swelling down.
 Even better, lay down and keep your knee elevated above your heart level.

 Over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) can be effective in treating knee pain temporarily, but if pain worsens, there may be an underlying cause that has to be looked at.

 Managing your weight can help reduce the strain on your knees, which, in turn, can reduce pain.
 Maintaining a healthy weight and balanced diet are also important for overall health and wellness.

-If you have knee pain, exercise and physiotherapy will strengthen the muscles around the knee for improved stability and mobility.
+If you have knee pain, exercise and physical therapy will strengthen the muscles around the knee for improved stability and mobility.
 Some examples of appropriate exercises include water therapy and gentle stretching.
-Physiotherapy can also improve flexibility and strength, even if the pain is severe.
+Physical therapy can also improve flexibility and strength, even if the pain is severe.

 5) Support Aids

 Supportive aids such as walkers, braces and splints, or therapeutic taping may help reduce knee pain, but it’s important to ensure that you are getting the right device for your needs.

 Devices developed to improve gait and reduce the weight load on the knee can help alleviate knee pain.
 AposHealth, for example, is a biomechanical aid that has been shown to temporarily reduce knee pain42 and improve gait42 for patients with knee osteoarthritis.

 If your knee pain is severe and doesn’t improve with over-the-counter treatment, your physician may prescribe painkillers and anti-inflammatories, or corticosteroid injections.